BIT-Mavericks/Kubernetes_cluster_anomaly_prediction/README.md

 This project presents a novel meta-learning ensemble approach for predictive autoscaling in Kubernetes clusters.
 The framework integrates multiple machine learning models—namely a Graph Neural Network (GNN), a Long Short-Term Memory (LSTM) network, and a simple Artificial Neural Network (ANN) branch—combined via a meta-learner to predict and remediate anomalies such as pod failures, resource exhaustion, and network issues.
 By leveraging techniques like SMOTE for class imbalance, regularization (dropout, L2 regularization), and meta-learning for dynamic ensemble weighting, the system aims to overcome overfitting while maintaining high accuracy in real-time environments.

 ## Features
-- **Hierarchical Hybrid Model:** Simultaneously combines horizontal and vertical scaling decisions.
+- **Hierarchical Hybrid Model:** Simultaneously combines the models for each type of anomaly based on the interface.
 - **Multi-Model Ensemble:** Incorporates GNN for relational data, LSTM for temporal forecasting, and ANN for additional predictive power.
 - **Meta-Learner:** Dynamically weighs individual model outputs to generate a final prediction.
 - **SMOTE-Based Oversampling:** Mitigates class imbalance by generating synthetic minority samples.